Theoretical/winraf/README.txt

 All credits for reverse engineering the .raf / .raf.dat data structures go to GorbyRU (US server).
 See http://www.leagueoflegends.com/board/showthread.php?t=649185&page=8.

-Currently only supports decompression due to being in the early stages of development.
+Due to being in the early stages of development, this tool currently only supports decompression and has been written in a VERY "quick and dirty" manner.